With thousands of breast cancer charities competing for donations, it can be difficult to know which one will make the greatest impact.

 Typically, they provide enough money to cover 90 days of nonmedical living expenses, such as home, utility, and vehicle payments.

 The Breast Cancer Charities of America

-Grants are typically up to $1,000 per person and meant to cover housing and utility payments.
-The BCCA also partner with corporate sponsors to donate medicine and equipment to hospitals and clinics in developing nations.
+Grants are typically up to $1,000 per person.
+The BCCA intend for these grants to cover housing and utility payments.
+They also partner with corporate sponsors to donate medicine and equipment to hospitals and clinics in developing countries.

-According to their 2016 financial records, the BCCA spent $27,172,681 on programs and services, an estimated 83 percent of their total funding.
+According to their 2018 financial records, the BCCA spent $5,700,028 on programs and services, making up an estimated 78% of their total funding.